Theory of Infectious Disease

 Spatial structure and the evolution of hosts and parasites

 There is always some form of spatial or social structure within populations: individuals interact with some individuals more often than others.
 We use a combination of computer simulation and pair approximation to examine the implication of local interactions to the evolution of parasites.
-The key to this work is that we examine mixing patterns between the completely local and the completely mixed.
+The key to this work is examining mixing patterns between the completely local and the completely mixed.

 spatial

-This has been followed up with a series of theoretical models (link) and now an empirical test of the theory:
+This has been followed up with a series of theoretical models and now an empirical test of the theory (see Insect Model Systems section):

 The generation of diversity in hosts and parasites